Dr Chukwuma Okoli

 Biography

-Dr Chukwuma Samuel Adesina Okoli is an Assistant Professor in Commercial Conflict of Laws at the University of Birmingham.
-He is one of the editors of conflictoflaws.net and a co-founder of both the Nigerian Group on Private International Law and the Interest Group on Private International Law in Africa.
+He is an Assistant Professor in Commercial Conflict of Laws at the University of Birmingham, Senior Research Associate at the University of Johannesburg, one of the editors on conflictoflaws.net, and a co-founder of the Nigerian Group on Private International Law.

-Before joining Birmingham, he was a Postdoctoral Researcher at the T.M.C.
-Asser Institute / University of Amsterdam for over two years, and a Teaching Fellow at the University of Luxembourg for four years, where he taught Comparative Private International Law, Comparative English Law of Contract, and Comparative English Law of Tort.
-His principal research interests span all aspects of Private International Law (Conflict of Laws), with particular focus on Africa, the United Kingdom, the European Union, and Asia.
-His work has been widely cited in academic literature and practitioner texts, including Dicey, Morris & Collins on the Conflict of Laws.
+Prior to joining the University of Birmingham, he was inter alia a Postdoctoral Researcher at TMC Asser Institute/University of Amsterdam for well over two years, a Teaching Fellow at the Faculty of Law, University of Luxembourg for about four years, where he taught Comparative Private International Law, Comparative English Law of Contract, and Comparative English Law of Tort.
+He has a special interest in international commercial litigation or commercial conflict of laws.

 Teaching